About Health Science

 Additionally, the Health Science Pre-Occupational Therapy curriculum is designed to produce graduates capable of demonstrating those characteristics identified as desirable by employers of tomorrow’s health care professionals.
 Graduates may seek to work in a health care setting or to continue on to other (non-MSOT) graduate and/or professional programs.
 Health Science Pre-Occupational Therapy Curriculum

-Health Science Pre-Physical Therapy
+Health Science Pre-Physical Therapy (Pre-Clinical)

 The Health Science Pre-Physical Therapy undergraduate degree major is a pre-clinical track which includes all of the courses required for application for admission to graduate professional physical therapy programs.